 A professional exterminator can identify the species, select the appropriate treatment, and safely eliminate the colony with minimal risk of stings.

 If you’re seeing wasps disappearing into holes in your lawn, they may be nesting underground.
 See our complete guide to ground wasps for identification, removal, and sting treatment advice.
 For wasps nesting below the surface, our guide on wasps that live in the ground covers what species to expect and how to manage them safely.
+For detailed underground nest identification, see our underground wasp nests guide.
 If you are dealing with yellow jackets specifically, our yellowjacket guide has detailed colony information and removal advice.
+If large solitary wasps are digging in dry lawn edges, see our cicada killer wasp guide and digger wasp guide.